thehaohcm/DevOpsLabs/Terraform/README.md

 ### Essential commands
 terraform init: intialize working directory

-terraform fmt: format files to cannonical types
+terraform fmt: format files to cannonical types.
+Only applied for all tf files from current directory (not allied for parent and sub dirs)

 terraform validate: check config syntax & logic